-Only 1970s Kids Will Remember These Restaurants
+16 Beloved Restaurants Only '70s Kids Will Remember

 You probably have a go-to favorite restaurant, whether it's a chain or just a local eatery in your town.
 But many food lovers also know the heartbreak that comes with your favorite restaurant closing for good.
 And if you grew up in the 1970s, you might have had to bid farewell to a number of your favorite chain restaurants.